Generic Name: niacin (nicotinic acid) (NYE a sin (NIK oh TIN ik AS id))

 heart disease, chest pain (angina);

 It is not known whether Niacin SR will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+You may not be able to use Niacin SR SR during pregnancy.
+Tell your doctor right away if you become pregnant.

 You should not breastfeed while using Niacin SR.